-If you are compiling legacy projects that used old-style .init\$nn and .fini\$nn code sections to invoke initialization and finalization functions, or if your code designates initialization and finalization functions with old-style STI__nn and STD__nn prefixes, you may get compiler or linker errors.
-The -Xinit-section=2 option (see 5.4.76 Control Generation of Initialization and Finalization Sections (-Xinit-section), p.90) allows you to continue using old-style startup and termination.
-The recommended practice, however, is to adopt the new method of creating startup and termination code-that is, using attributes to designate initialization and finalization functions, and .ctors and .dtors sections to invoke them at run-time.
-See 15.4.8 Run-time Initialization and Termination, p.280 for more information.
+If you are compiling legacy projects that used old-style .init\$nn and .fini\$nn code sections to invoke initialization and finalization functions, or if your code designates initialization and finalization functions with old-style \STI\nn\ and \STD\nn\ prefixes, you may get compiler or linker errors.
+The -Xinit-section=2 option (see 5.4.77 Control Generation of Initialization and Finalization Sections (-Xinit-section), p.93) allows you to continue using old-style startup and termination.
+The recommended practice, however, is to adopt the new method of creating startup and termination functions, and .ctors and .dtors sections to invoke them at run-time.
+See 15.4.8 Run-time Initialization and Termination, p.282 for more information.